QuizQuiz (video game): Survival OX

-In OX, thirty-two players would enter a large board as small lingt-blue bubble avatars.
+In OX, thirty-two players would enter a large board as small light-blue bubble avatars.
 The board would have a large X on one side and a large O on the other.
 After a time the game would begin, whether thirty-two players were present or not.
 'True or False' questions would be asked and players would need to click on the side they wished to go to, X for false and O for true.
 Certain items would allow player's avatar to move much faster, allowing last minute decisions, or more commonly, switch answers at the last minute fooling other players.
 Newer players would often follow other players who took the initiative to move first, so faster and crueler players would purposely fool the newbies for fun.
 An alternate version was available where the opposite answer must be selected, called XO.
 In this version, the board was Halloween themed and evil laughter could be heard at the start of the game.